franciscoxavier04/pm-BIM/docs/release-notes/15-3-0/README.md

 ## Contributions

-A very special thank you goes to City of Cologne for sponsoring parts of this release.
+A very special thank you goes to City of Cologne, Deutsche Bahn and ZenDiS for sponsoring released or upcoming features.
 Your support, alongside the efforts of our amazing Community, helps drive these innovations.

 Also, a big thanks to our Community members for reporting bugs and helping us identify and provide fixes.
 Special thanks for reporting and finding bugs go to Luka Bradesko, Max Mutzge, Lars Geiger, Rudi B., Alexander Aleschenko, Alex Fantini, Peter Wafzig.